JamesRobertSutcliffe/fc-application/README.md

 to do now:

-4 - Add box on about page saying how I like blogging to help myself learn and share knowledge - link to in depth blog about journey
+6 - add game to gallery / add more projects
+7 - add codewars icons in footer
 5 - add colour switchers
+8 - write 2 blog posts and link - / coding journey / diversity - add linsk to about me page

+GAME:

-6 - add game to gallery / address other gallery notes below
+- add another game mode?

-Gallery:
-- add more projects - weather app / frontend portfolio / fruit basket
-- Add final game task card / review chosed projects

-FEATURES:
-1 - colour switch at end between primary and secondary (utilise chat gpt) 2 - blog

 info for blog post: